SinghRajitpal/Crypto_Trading_Algorithm/Useme.md

 # Usage Guide

 This is a guide which provided step by step instructions on how to use this code.
 Also, when running this code for the first time, it takes a lot of time to import the libraries and the data but after the first run, it runs quicker.
+For now I have kept my demo api keys but please change it to yours to see the demo exchange.

 ## 1) One-Time Setup
 1. Install Python 3.11+.